Baldur's Gate II: Shadows of Amn: Development

-In the final days of working on BG2 there was a strangely serene feeling in the office.
-We didn't experience the headlong panic that is sometimes prevalent while finishing a game, but we certainly did experience considerable stress as we built 21 final candidates in 3 days.
-After a few long nights with the whole team playing the game over and over again, we reached a point where we built a good final candidate.
-Then it was sent to the duplicators!

 Audio

+Black Isle Studios, the publisher, handled the game's voice-over.
+Producer Chris Parker, writing in April 2000 about the upcoming voice-over recording sessions as Baldur's Gate II neared completion, observed that it could only start once story and dialogue were done.
+A script would then be put together that, in addition to the lines, would have other information; for example, emotional states and directions that would guide actors to perform lines the right way.
+Since Black Isle Studios was near Hollywood, there was a lot of voice-over talent in the area.
+Roughly 50 actors would be needed, and most of the casting would be done by tape using talent they were familiar with.
+As producer, Parker's job would be to make sure that performances were in the right spirit; the studio would handle the technical side of things.
+Sometimes, different lines would be tried to see what sounded better, and if that version ended up being used, the text in the game would have to be changed to match it.
+English actor David Warner provided the voice for Jon Irenicus; PC Gamer observed that "his commanding portrayal of the arrogant elven mage made Irenicus one of the most memorable villains in RPGs, and is one of the key reasons why Baldur's Gate 2 remains such an arresting experience today".

-The game's music was composed by Michael Hoenig, a German composer who played with Tangerine Dream.
+Michael Hoenig, a German composer who played with Tangerine Dream, composed the game's music.
 He also composed the music for the first Baldur's Gate.

 Release

 Baldur's Gate II was announced in November 1999.
-The game went gold on September 14, 2000, and shipped on September 21.
+The game went gold on September 14, 2000, and shipped in North America on September 21, and in Europe and Australia on September 29.
 Also released was a Collector's Edition, which included the game, a cloth map, eight character-trading cards, a Black Isle Studios writing tablet, and an additional CD containing unique armor and weapons as well as music from the soundtrack.
-A Macintosh version was ported by MumboJumbo and released in September 2001.
+A Macintosh version was ported by MumboJumbo and released on October 15, 2001.

 Expansion pack

 Baldur's Gate II: Throne of Bhaal, an expansion pack for Shadows of Amn, was developed by BioWare and published by Black Isle Studios, and released in June 2001.
 Throne of Bhaal takes the protagonist's history further, and, being the final chapter, concludes the Baldur's Gate saga.
 It also added a variety of features to the base game: a new dungeon called Watcher's Keep, which can be accessed from both Shadows of Amn and Throne of Bhaal; new features and enhancements, such as high-level class abilities, a higher experience point cap, and the Wild Mage character class; and new items and spells.
-Throne of Bhaal was well received: it holds a Metacritic score of 88 and a GameRankings score of 88.73, and won the "PC Role-Playing" award at the 2002 Interactive Achievement Awards.
 Reviewers generally praised Throne of Bhaal and thought it a spectacular conclusion to the Baldur's Gate saga.
+It won the "PC Role-Playing" award at the 2002 Interactive Achievement Awards.